Ellis Service Station Garage

 The Ellis Service Station Garage, or Ellis Garage, at 2000 Old Murfreesboro Rd. in Nashville, Tennessee, was built in 1929.
 It was listed on the National Register of Historic Places in 1991.

+Location

 It was located in the community of Una which used to be about seven miles away from the city limits of Nashville, but has been absorbed into the growing city.